Introduction of Kun Bu:Kelp,Tangle or Thallus Laminariae seu Eckloniae.

 Latin Name: Thallus Laminariae seu Eckloniae.

 Property and flavor: cold, salty.

 Growth characteristics: Kelp is originally a cold-water seaweed.
-The growth temperature is 0~13℃, and 2~7℃ is the optimal temperature for growth.
+The growth temperature is 0~13 °C (Celsius, or 32~55.4 degrees Fahrenheit), and 2~7 °C (Celsius, or 35.6~44.6 degrees Fahrenheit) is the optimal temperature for growth.
 Due to the turbidity and transparency of seawater, the water layer suitable for growth is also of different depths.
 The deeper is more than 2~3 meters below the tidal line, and the shallower is l meter under the water surface (applying nitrogen and phosphorus fertilizer in the seawater can improve the yield of kelp).
 It grows well in the sea area with a high flow rate, on the other hand, it grows slowly and is easy to be infected with diseases.
-Generally, the flow rate is 50~80 cm/s.
+Generally, the flow rate is 50~80 cm/second.

 Medicinal efficacy: Resolving hard lump, eliminate phlegm, alleviate water retention, indicated for the treatment of galls, scrofula, testicular swelling and pain, phlegm and retained fluid, general edema.